davidson16807/tectonics.cpp/README.md

 Use `cd` to navigate to a directory in the repo that has a `Makefile` in it, type `make`, and hit enter.

 Additional setup is needed to run graphical demos under `demo/`.
-Windows binaries for glew and glfw can be found under `demo/windows-*` folders, or downloaded here:
+You will need the Windows binaries for glew and glfw.
+Windows binaries for glew and glfw can be found under `demo/windows-*` folders, or the latest binaries can be downloaded here:

 https://glew.sourceforge.net/
 https://www.glfw.org/